 Like plugins and themes, you can also manage your WordPress users directly from BlogVault.

 You’ll be able to see how many users are currently present on your site or multisite network.
-In case of a multisite network, it shows the total number of all users in your multisite network, but you can only edit and access users of the specific site connected to Blogvault.
+In the case of a multisite network, it shows the total number of all users in your multisite network, but you can only edit and access users of the specific site connected to Blogvault.

 Clicking the Manage Users button brings you to a list of all accessible users.
 You can edit them just like you would inside the WordPress dashboard.
 You can edit their role, change their password, or remove them from the site.